-Communicating with parents

-Page 2

-- Get your papers organized in advance.
-Assemble your grade book, test papers, and samples of the student's work, attendance records, and other pertinent data ahead of time. - Avoid physical barriers.
+- Avoid physical barriers.
 Arrange comfortable conference-style seating so that you'll all feel equal. - Open on a positive note.
 Begin conferences on a warm, positive note to relax everyone.
 Start with a positive statement about the student's abilities, schoolwork, or interests. - Structure the session.
 As soon as the parents arrive, review the structure of the conference. - Stress collaboration.
 Let the parents know you want to work together in the best interests of the student. - Listen to what parents say.
-You'll get more out of a parent conference if you listen carefully to what parents are saying to you. - Ask about the student.
-You don't want to pry, but remember to ask if they think you should know anything special about the student, which may affect schoolwork. - Focus on solutions.
+You'll get more out of a parent conference if you listen carefully to what parents are saying to you.

+- Ask about the student.
+You don't want to pry, but remember to ask if they think you should know anything special about the student that may affect schoolwork. - Focus on solutions.
 Many conferences are held because there's a problem somewhere.
 Focus on solutions rather than problems.
 Plan a course of action. - Don't judge.
 A child's caregivers or parents may lead a very different lifestyle than your own communicating your judgment of their attitudes or behaviors won't be productive. - Be specific in your comments.
-Instead of saying, "She doesn't accept responsibility," say: "She had a week to finish her book report, but she wrote only two paragraphs." - Offer a suggested course of action.
-Give some specific direction.
-If Jane is immature, it might be helpful to suggest a list of weekly chores or allow her to take care of a pet. - Keep a brief record of the conference.
-You may have reason later to refer to the record and see what suggestions for improvement were made.
-Make notes as soon as possible after the conference while details are fresh. - Summarize.
-Before the conference ends, review the discussion and the action plan. - Wind up on a positive note.
-Save at least one encouraging comment or positive statement for the end of the conference. - Meet again if you need to.
-If you feel you need more time, arrange another meeting.
+Instead of saying, "She doesn't accept responsibility," say: "She had a week to finish her book report, but she wrote only two paragraphs."

+NOTES:

+CONNECT WITH US! marylandeducators.org

+A

+@MSEAeducators